-Scapy is a Python program that enables the user to send, sniff and dissect and forge network packets.
+Scapy is a Python program that enables the user to send, sniff, dissect and forge network packets.
 This capability allows construction of tools that can probe, scan or attack networks.

 Scapy also performs very well on a lot of other specific tasks that most other tools can’t handle, like sending invalid frames, injecting your own 802.11 frames, combining techniques (VLAN hopping+ARP cache poisoning, VOIP decoding on WEP encrypted channel, …), etc.

 The idea is simple.
 Scapy mainly does two things: sending packets and receiving answers.
 You define a set of packets, it sends them, receives answers, matches requests with answers and returns a list of packet couples (request, answer) and a list of unmatched packets.
-This has the big advantage over tools like Nmap or hping that an answer is not reduced to (open/closed/filtered), but is the whole packet.
+This has the big advantage over tools like Nmap or hping that an answer is not reduced to open, closed, or filtered, but is the whole packet.

-On top of this can be build more high level functions, for example, one that does traceroutes and give as a result only the start TTL of the request and the source IP of the answer.
+On top of this can be built more high level functions.
+For example, one that does traceroutes and give as a result only the start TTL of the request and the source IP of the answer.
 One that pings a whole network and gives the list of machines answering.
 One that does a portscan and returns a LaTeX report.

 Second, they usually confuse decoding and interpreting.
 Machines are good at decoding and can help human beings with that.
 Interpretation is reserved for human beings.
 Some programs try to mimic this behavior.
 For instance they say “this port is open” instead of “I received a SYN-ACK”.
 Sometimes they are right.
 Sometimes not.
 It’s easier for beginners, but when you know what you’re doing, you keep on trying to deduce what really happened from the program’s interpretation to make your own, which is hard because you lost a big amount of information.
 And you often end up using

 tcpdump -xX to decode and interpret what the tool missed.